Skip to main content

 • Swatches - Visual selection using colors or images.
 Best for color options, patterns, or materials where seeing is important.

-These types let customers enter their own text:
+These types let customers enter their own values:

 • Text Input - Single-line text field.
 Best for short entries like names, initials, or short messages.